johnfcs778/TesterMatch/README.md

 ## How To Run
-The project is a Java Maven project and can be run with IntelliJ or another IDE supporting maven The code can be checked out with: git clone https://github.com/johnfcs778/TesterMatch.git
+The project is a Java Maven project and can be run with IntelliJ or another IDE supporting maven The code can be checked out with: `git clone https://github.com/johnfcs778/TesterMatch.git` Otherwise, with the JAR file in the root directory, you can run: `$java -jar TesterMatch-1.0-SNAPSHOT-jar-with-dependencies.jar`